wltechblog/thingino-installers/aobocam-a12/README.md

 # Aobocam A12

 # THIS IS NOT A GOOD CAMERA.
-DO NOT BUY THIS CMAERA INTENDING TO RUN THINGINO.
+DO NOT BUY THIS CAMERA INTENDING TO RUN THINGINO.
 This image and method is provided for people who already own this camera and want to experiment, but it is extremely limited and will not be a good out of the box experience with Thingino.
 If you bought an A12 with the intention or installing Thingino, my best recommendation is that you return it to wherever you bought it from.